HeZhang33/LLM-Fine-Tuning-Azure/README.md

 # LLM Fine-Tuning using Azure
-A fine-tuning guide for both OpenAI and Open-Source Large Lauguage Models on Azure.
+**Fine-Tuning LLMs on Azure** is a modular, beginner-to-expert-friendly guide for customizing both OpenAI and open-source language models using Azure.
+Designed for Data Scientists, Machine Learning Engineers, and even those without a deep technical background, this repository offers a clear, scalable path to mastering LLM fine-tuning with practical, real-world examples on the Azure cloud platform.

 ## New
 🔥 Updated (2025-06-14): GPT-4o DPO Fine-Tuning using Azure Machine Learning (Low-Code) Python SDK